 Evaluating a lens with a built-in extender complicates this site's various charts and tools.
 Where previous lenses have one value, I feel the need to share two values – one with the built-in extender in use and one without.

-Without the extender in use, the 200-400 L lens turns in average telephoto prime lens MFD and MM specs.
-Move the extender into the optical path and the specs go into best-available range.
+Without the extender in use, the 200-400 L lens turns in average telephoto prime lens MFD and MM specs (0.15x).
+Move the extender into the optical path and the specs go into best-available range (0.21x).

 Of course, the entire family of Canon super telephoto lenses (and all lenses listed in the table above) are compatible with the external extenders – the Canon Extender EF 1.4x III and the Canon Extender EF 2x III.
 Extenders have no effect on the minimum focus distance of a lens, but they do increase maximum magnification by their 1.4x or 2.0x factor.
 So, a lens without a built-in extender may be able to match the 200-400 L's MM if an extender is mounted behind them.

 All Canon super telephoto lenses are compatible with the Canon EF 12mm Extension Tube II and the Canon EF 25mm Extension Tube II.
 Using the ETs improves the 200-400 L IS lens' MM specs to 0.20-0.03, 0.36-0.02x and 0.26-0.07, 0.52-0.05x respectively (comma separating the without and with-extenders figures).
 I use extension tubes behind super telephoto lenses more than with any other lens type.
+I have macro lenses to handle the wider focal length close-up photography needs, but sometimes I need more working distance than these lenses provide.
+Butterflies and birds are two subjects that like ETs and long focal length lenses.
 You need to be aware that infinity focus distance is not available when ETs are mounted.

-I was also asked if water and dirt were going to funnel into and pool in the extender switch area.
-My expectation is that the Canon engineers have thought of this issue and that we will not have problems in this regard, but this also remains to be seen.
+I was asked if water and dirt were going to funnel into and pool in the extender switch area.
+It certainly looks like dirt and water could get trapped in this area, but it doesn't look like problems beyond the need for a cleaning should be experienced.
+My expectation is that Canon's engineers have thought of this issue and that we will not have functional problems in this regard.

-Here is a table of comparable Canon telephoto lenses with the weight specification included.
+Here is a table of comparable Canon telephoto lenses with the size and weight specifications included.